larstp/larstp.github.io/README.md

 ---

 _This portfolio represents my journey in front-end development, showcasing both technical skills and design sensibility.
-Built with modern web standards and a focus on user experience._
+Built with modern web standards and a focus on user experience.
+But I am in the beginning of my journey and I will continue to update as I get better._